jcockrumReviture/W2_Project_0/README.md

   - Hours defaults to a _standard_ work day split
 - This type of punch is used to correct entered punches

-## This Program will output in 3 ways:
+## This program will output in 3 ways:
 - The default action is to display the Timesheet of the current period.
 - You can select a timesheet by Date.
 - You can show a list of completed Timesheet dates.